linuxturtle/lunarg-packaging-scripts/README.md

     Common variables used by all the following scripts.

+- **`generate-version-string`**

+    This is a utility script which attempts to generate (and returns) a descriptive package version string based on what it finds in the changelog, the nearest release git tags, and upstream git tags.

+    **_Usage:_** &nbsp; `generate-version-string [-v] [-g GIT_OPTS]`

+    - `-v`: Verbose.
+Outputs diagnostic information and alternate version strings to stderr (to help if you don't like the one it returns).
+    - `-g GIT_OPTS`: This must be a single-quoted string, which will be passed to the `git` executable as parameter(s).
+Useful for modifying where git looks for tags, etc...

+- **`tag-release-build`**

+    This script is used to create an annotated tag the git repository in a form which the `build-package-from-commitid` script recognizes as a release tag.

+    **_Usage:_** &nbsp; `tag-release-build [-b BUILD_VERSION] [-m TAG_MESSAGE]`

+    - `-b BUILD_VERSION`: This allows you to specify a build number, if the same package commit is built multiple times.  _Default: `1`_
+    - `-m TAG_MESSAGE`: Message passed to git as the annotation on the tag.
+If this parameter is not passed, git will interactively ask for a message.

 - **`build-package-from-commitid`**

     This script checks out the commit given in the `-c` argument into the branch